metta-systems/libsss/doc/spec.md

 Since channels rotate rather frequently (once in about 30 minutes), streams may be grouped differently onto each new set of channels, for example if a channel is set up and another channel expires, its streams may be reattached onto already existing channel.

-The initial flow in a zero-RTT setup is potentially less forward secure than possible so we should assume that the connection will upgrade to a truly ephemeral key for subsequent flows on the same connection.
-^^ it is not if client already supplies its ephemeral public key with the first packet?

 We should provide support to pad packets to reduce vulnerability to traffic analysis.
 Both size and frequency of the encrypted packets should be adjustable.

-Datagrams are specified to always fit in the smallest IPv6 datagram, 1280 bytes. (plus a typical 20 byte IPv4 or 40 byte IPv6 and 8 byte UDP header)
+Datagrams are specified to always fit in the [smallest required IPv6 datagram size](http://tcpipguide.com/free/t_IPv6DatagramSizeMaximumTransmissionUnitMTUFragment.htm), 1280 bytes (including a typical 20 byte IPv4 or 40 byte IPv6 and 8 byte UDP header, leaving 1232 to 1252 bytes for payload).

 #### 2.1.3 Streams